devopsmastek/Infra_as_code/README.md

-* Configuring the AWS  CLI tool in the instances using the below command sudo apt  install awscli check whether the aws cli has been installed properly , to check use below command aws –version
+* Configuring the AWS  CLI tool in the instances using the below command sudo apt  install awscli check whether the aws cli has been installed properly , to check use below command aws â€“version

 2. Installation of Git in Ubuntu machine
-    > use the following command to install the git apt-get install git-core
+    > Use the following command to install the git apt-get install git-core

 3. Installing the terraform on the Ubuntu machine
-   > below are the step used to install the terraform on the Ubuntu machine
+    > Below are the step used to install the terraform on the Ubuntu machine

 sudo apt-get install unzip
 wget https://releases.hashicorp.com/terraform/0.11.13/terraform_0.11.13_linux_amd64.zip
 unzip terraform_0.11.13_linux_amd64.zip

-sudo mv terraform /usr/local/bin/
+sudo mv terraform /usr/local/bin/ terraform --version

-terraform --version